stan-kondrat/core-angular/README.md

 core-angular
 ============

-AngularJS modules for working with CoreJS
+AngularJS modules for working with Core

 ##API